qishuoyin/Double_Deep_Learning/README.md

 - exp3_application_image : contains files to implement experiments comparing Double Deep Learning (DDL), Vanilla Neural Networks with L2 regularization (Vanilla-NN), Generative Adversarial Nets for inference of Individualized Treatment Effects (GANITE), Causal Forest (CF), Double Robust Forest Model (DR), and Double Machine Learning Forest Model (DML) on a semi-synthetic dataset by [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.

 (4) utility: it contains utility_data.py to read and prepare datasets for the experiments and functions to compute the hyper-parameters in the implemented methods.

+## Environment
+The environment of this repository is saved in the file '''Double_Deep_Learning.yml'''.